jacksleight/statamic-bonus-routes/README.md

 Taxonomy show routes *must* include a `slug` parameter.

-Here's how you can define bonus taxonomy routes (use braces not brackets, I had to change them here due to formatting issues):
+These are some example bonus taxonomy routes.
+Use braces not brackets, I had to change them here due to formatting issues:

 ```php
 // Add a show route under the standard route